I met an elderly lady on the bus the other day. Her name was Audrey and she was really upset.

 We can naively believe that the whole thing is just some harmless fun.
 But, for many kids it’s not.

-It’s manipulative.
-It’s deceitful and most importantly it’s not the way to teach children to be good and kind.
+It’s unkind and it’s deceitful and most importantly it’s not the way to teach children to be good and kind.

-Our children’s behaviour is an indicator of what they need at that point in time.
-Be it sleep, food, a run around, hug or some chill-out time.
+Our children’s behaviour is an indicator of how they are feeling at any point in time.

-We don’t teach our kids to be ‘good’ and kind by forcing them to share or be ‘nice to their sibling.
-Bribery may work, but only on the surface.
+We don’t teach our kids to be ‘good’ and kind by forcing them to share or be ‘nice’ to their sibling.
+Bribery may appear work, but only short term.

 If we want our children to grow up to be ‘good”, kind kids then we need to model being good and kind ourselves…and not just once a year!